bachya/lp-vault-manager/README.md

 * Modify Password Settings
     * Set number of passwords
     * Set password length
+    * Set whether uppercase letters should be used in generated passwords
+    * Set whether lowercase letters should be used in generated passwords
+    * Set whether digits should be used in generated passwords
+    * Set whether symbols should be used in generated passwords
+    * Set whether ambiguous characters should be avoided in generated passwords
 * Edit Config File (in case you want to do it the power-user way)
 * View Repository